 We also offer seated yoga and gentle yoga classes, perfect for those with limited mobility, those recovering from an injury or surgery or for who just want a slightly slower paced class.
 Yoga is a safe and effective way to increase physical activity, especially strength, flexibility and balance.
 It is also recommended for older adults at risk of falls, to help improve balance and co-ordination.
 Regular yoga practice is proven to be beneficial for people with high blood pressure, aches and pains – including lower back pain, along with depression and stress.
 Yoga is often prescribed by the NHS for these exact reasons.

 Hot yoga can be a variety of styles of yoga, which are practiced in a 37-40 degree heat.
 Our yoga classes are suitable for all levels.
-We have a purpose-built hot yoga studio where we offer everything from Original Hot Yoga, Flow Yoga [Vinyasa Flow], Power Yoga, Hatha Yoga, and Yin Yoga.
+We have a purpose-built hot yoga studio where we offer everything from Original Hot Yoga, Flow Yoga [Vinyasa Flow], Rocket Yoga, Hatha Yoga, and Yin Yoga.
 If the heat is not for you, we also offer warm [28-30 degrees] and regular yoga classes.

 Flow Yoga classes aim to be strong, but accessible and fun, with an emphasis on exploring the balance of strength and softness within poses and helping students listen to and become more aware of their bodies and breath.
 The Vinyasa element focuses on using the breath to flow the different postures together.
 Available in hot and normal temperatures.